moneroexamples/compile-monero-ubuntu/README.md

 # Compile Monero on Ubuntu 14.04 x86_64
-The example shows how to compile current github version of [Monero](https://getmonero.org/) on Ubuntu 14.04 x86_64.
+The example shows how to compile current github version of [Monero](https://getmonero.org/), as of 31 Oct 2015, on Ubuntu 14.04 x86_64.

 ## Preparation
-Before proceding to the copilation, the following packages are required
+Before proceeding to the compilation, the following packages are required:

  ```bash
 # refresh ubuntu's repository